weiserlab/ambuj/position.md

 ----
 ## Singapore

 Located in southeast asia, Singapore is both a financial and cultural hub.
-It offers a unique bled of east and west.
-As one of the wealthiest countries in the world, it has a high per capita income, and a very high quality of life.
-The city is extremely safe and has an excellent access (direct flights) to major world centres.
-Furthermore, the salaries offered in Singapore are among the highest in the world and with low tax-rate.
+It offers a unique blend of east and west.
+Singapore is extremely safe, it has a high per capita income, and a very high quality of life.
+Furthermore, Singapore has progressive immigration policies, and offers excellent access (direct flights) to major world centres.
+Furthermore, the salaries offered in Singapore are among the highest in the world with very low tax-rate.
+It is a hub for startup activities.
 Many major corporations in the world have their centers located in the city, offering rich career opportunities.

 ----
 ## National University of Singapore